Note on crystallization for alternating particle chains: Setting and statement of main results

 \begin{remark}[\textbf{Limit of our method and universal optimality}] We believe (supported by numerical experiments) that the equidistant configuration should be optimal for any $p > 0$ (including even the logarithmic potential).
 However, the constraint on the parameter $p_0$, is related to out method.
-We also believe that a new type of universal optimality -- in the sense of Cohn and Kumar \cite{CohnKumar} -- holds for such alternate systems, which leads to the following conjecture. \begin{conjecture}[Universal optimality for alternating chains] For any $f$ such that $f(r)=F(r^2)$ and $F$ is a completely monotone function (i.e. the Laplace transform of a nonnegative Borel measure), $e^\rho$ is the unique minimizer of $E_\FF$, where $\FF:=\{-f,-f,f\}$, at any scale. \end{conjecture} Theorem \ref{thm-3} already proves this fact for a subclass of completely monotone potentials.
+We also believe that a new type of universal optimality -- in the sense of Cohn and Kumar \cite{CohnKumar} -- holds for such alternate systems, which leads to the following conjecture. \begin{conjecture}[Universal optimality for alternating chains] For any $f$ such that $f(r)=F(r^2)$ and $F$ is a completely monotone function (i.e. the Laplace transform of a nonnegative Borel measure), $e^\rho$ is the unique minimizer of $E_\FF$, where $\FF:=(-f,-f,f)$, at any scale. \end{conjecture} Theorem \ref{thm-3} already proves this fact for a subclass of completely monotone potentials.
 However, using the linear programming bounds method as in \cite{CohnKumar,CKMRV2Theta} seems to be challenging -- even in dimension 1 -- for this type of alternate chain of particles.
 Furthermore, we expect Conjecture \ref{conj:univopt} to hold in higher dimensions $d\in \{2,4,8,24\}$ for the respective best packing and a more general class of functions. \end{remark}